Danielle Galligan

 Danielle Galligan (born 1 December 1992) is an Irish actress, theatre maker, and poet.
-On television, she is known for her role in the Netflix series Shadow and Bone (2021–).
-She was nominated for an IFTA for her performance in the film Lakelands (2022).
+On television, she is known for her roles in the Netflix series Shadow and Bone (2021–2023) and the RTÉ series Obituary (2023).
+Her films include Lakelands (2022).

 Early life and education

 Galligan is from Rathfarnham, a suburb in South Dublin.
 Her mother Lorraine is a beauty therapist who runs a salon and beauty school.
-Galligan was raised Catholic but now considers herself agnostic.

 Galligan attended Loreto High School Beaufort.
 She was a member of Ann Kavanagh's Young People's Theatre from 2005 to 2011 and was awarded the Ena Burke bursary for the Betty Ann Norton Theatre School.
 She then studied Drama and Theatre studies at Trinity College Dublin and trained in Acting at The Lir Academy, graduating with a bachelor's degree in 2015.

 Career

 Theatre

 After graduating from The Lir, Galligan began her career in stage productions such as The Train with the Rough Magic Theatre Company.
 In 2017, she was in All Honey and played the titular role in The Grimm Tale of Cinderella.

 In 2018, Galligan played the lead opposite Tom Moran in his play Lyrics and Cinnamon in We Can’t Have Monkeys in the House at the New Theatre.
 She reprised the latter role at the 2019 Young Curators Festival.
 She featured as the singer in Gavin Kostick's 12 Christmas Poems that December.